Quantum API for Applications

 Mathematical & Analytic Solutions

-Provided exact solutions for atomic steady states in near-resonant fields.
+Provided exact analytic solutions for atomic steady states in near-resonant fields.
+One of the very few nontrivial analytic density-matrix solutions.

 Comprehensive analytic framework for ion-atom polarization potentials.